 B2B sales are a huge market.
 In the U.S. alone, Gartner estimates this market is worth $9 trillion.
 Within that, approximately $1.1 trillion is conducted online (B2B e-commerce); a market that is double the size of consumer (B2C) e-commerce, currently worth around $512 billion, according to 2018 figures.

 Companies that operate primarily or exclusively in a B2B environment don't or rarely deal with the general public; also known as consumers.
 When businesses sell to other businesses they are involved in the value creation process.
 A service or product is provided, and that, in turn, is worth, to the client, more than what it was sold for.

-Every company and individual involved in the value creation process is contributing to the overall value of companies they’re supplying, therefore everyone wins, one way or another.
-Despite how process and value-driven B2B sales is, it all comes down to relationships between people.
+Every company and individual involved in the value creation process is contributing to the overall value of companies they're supplying, therefore everyone wins, one way or another.
+Despite how process and value-driven B2B sales are, it all comes down to relationships between people.
 Those involved in the buying and selling process.

 Often, this comes down to the relationship between a salesperson or account manager and the buyer, a budget holder, or end-user, or an influencer within the company who gets a budget holder to agree to a purchase.

 As we mentioned, B2B sales is about relationships between people.
 No matter how important a role price plays in the interactions between businesses, that is never the only consideration.
 When buying a product or service off another company you need to trust they will deliver.
 Trust the product or service does what they claim.
 In B2B sales, trust is everything.
 The B2B sales process is about establishing the trust needed between two or more companies, and the people in them.
 This is also known as the B2B sales funnel.